In DUG Insight, wavelets are created and managed in the Wavelet tab.

 For starters, see Creating a Wavelet Field to create and configure a simple Ricker wavelet (a.k.a.
 Mexican Hat wavelet).

-Location-/time-varying wavelets can also be created or loaded within a wavelet object for interpolation of wavelet between different locations/times.
+Location-/time-varying wavelets can also be created or loaded within a wavelet object for interpolation of wavelets between different locations/times.
 For more information, see Location-/Time-Specific Wavelet.

 Based on the defined parameters, the wavelet is displayed in the wavelet preview window in the Details Panel.
 The display of the wavelet can be adjusted by right-clicking in the wavelet preview window to bring up the context menu and selecting Configure Track (see Configuring the Wavelet Preview Window).